Timoh97/Judicial-Service/README.md

 ## Support and contact details
-Incase of any issues at hand, please email me at timohmugendi@gmail.com
+Incase of any issues at hand, please email me at timohmugendi@gmail.com or call me via +254791417147
 ## Preview of the web pages
  <img src="./screenshots/1.png" alt="screenshot" />